swysocki/swysocki.github.io/_posts/2022-01-02-docker-image-secrets-the-right-way.md

   && curl -u "user:$MY_SECRET" https://ifconfig.me
 ```

 We no longer need the `ARG` instruction.
-Instead we use the `--mount` argument
+Instead, we use the `--mount` argument
 with the `RUN` instruction.
 This syntax mounts our secret to `/run/secrets/` in
 a file named after the `id` option, in this case: `mysecret`.
 The content of that
 file is then stored in our variable, `MY_SECRET`, so that we can use it in our `curl`